 1. Turn Off the Main Water Valve

 The first and most crucial step to take if you have a burst pipe on your property is to shut off the main water valve.
 This will minimize water damage and prevent flooding.
 Once you shut off the water, open all the faucets to drain the remaining water in your pipes.
 This doesn’t just help collect excess water from damaging your property, but it also takes the pressure off your system.
 When the water stops running, check the source of your leak to make sure it’s not affecting other parts of your home.
 It is vital to make sure the leak isn’t near any electrical outlets that can cause a fire.
-Contact your local plumber immediately for assistance.
+Contact your local plumber in Norco immediately for assistance.

 2. Find the Burst Pipe

 Once you have turned off your water supply, you need to find out where the issue occurred.
 Look for water leaks, bulging ceilings, discolored walls, or other signs of a leak.
 Put a bucket underneath to catch any remaining water and avoid further damage to your property.

 It is crucial to call a professional plumber immediately for repairs.
 Don’t wait to call as this can lead to more significant damage and unnecessary expenses.
 You might also need to hire a reliable electrician if there is considerable water damage to your electrical system.

 4. Start the Cleanup Process